Fisker won't restart production until A123 sale clears

-Detroit Dec 11 The short-term future of Fisker Automotive, the hybrid-sports car startup, could hinge on the outcome of Chinese auto parts maker Wanxiang's controversial quest to acquire bankrupt U.S. battery maker A123 Systems .
+Detroit The short-term future of Fisker Automotive, the hybrid-sports car startup, could hinge on the outcome of Chinese auto parts maker Wanxiang's controversial quest to acquire bankrupt U.S. battery maker A123 Systems.

 Fisker, based in Anaheim, California, hasn't built a car in six months and says it doesn't plan to restart production until after A123, its battery supplier, concludes a court-managed sale.